-Checking weight daily is an important success factor for a smart weight management.
+An important success factor for a slimmer shape is to check your weight daily.
 That’s why this controversial keystone habit will be the focus of this week’s clean eating habits challenge.

+You know that eating clean and getting in shape can go hand-in-hand.
 But it must not be that way.
-There are still many clean eating foods out there that are indeed super healthy and yet they still have the potential to make you fat.
+There are still many clean foods out there that are indeed super healthy and yet they still have the potential to make you fat.
 Often it is a question of portion control.

 Do you know the kinds of foods that can make you fat?